SBKraines/SBKraines.github.io/README.md

 of viewers worldwide.
 They are produced one at a time, with no precedent funding to determine the length of the series.
 The project is therefore dependent entirely on public interest and contribution.
 All donations are used just to cover costs, which are a modest $230 per professional video.
 You can donate any amount using Paypal and direct the donation to our email address: donations@songofexistence.org.
-You can email us to confer and to dedicate.
+You can email us at this address to confer and to dedicate.
 All donations made to the project are displayed below, unless otherwise requested.

+You can contact the auther with any question or request on Perek Shira and the "Song of Existence" project at info@songofexistence.org.

 # Donors